-Let me explain: I whipped meringue the other day but had more than I needed and rather than bake the extra I put it in the fridge.
-Then a few days later I remembered it and baked a chocolate cake so I could mix crushed candy cane into the meringue, pipe a disk and bake that too.
+Let me explain further: the other day, I whipped some egg whites and sugar into a meringue base but had more than I needed, and rather than bake the excess I put it in the fridge.
+Then a few days later I remembered it.

-Then I assembled two chocolate cake layers with a little chocolate buttercream (also found in the fridge) between the cakes, none on the sides, and placed the disk on top, pressing the edges over, creating a sort of toadstool-shaped topping.
+Once everything was baked and cooled, I assembled the two chocolate cake layers with a little chocolate buttercream (which I also found in the fridge) between the layers, but none on the sides, and placed the meringue disk on top, pressing the edges over, creating a sort of toadstool-shaped topping.

 To complete the picture a little more, let me say the meringue in the fridge had separated, so there was some softish whipped egg whites sitting atop some liquid, murky egg whites in a large glass measuring jug.

 I used electric beaters to bring it back together, then continued beating for a few solid minutes until it began to stiffen up.
 Probably 5 minutes with the mixer; if I’d used a whisk I would still be at it, rather than reporting back to you now.